vivian-xia/MA346_Relationship_COVID_PoliticalAffiliation/README.md

 relationships and their correlation coefficients between the variables.
 Hypothesis tests are then conducted to see if the political affiliation of states is statistically significantly different between different variables.

+The political affiliation of states do have a statistically significantly different means for time of max increase, rate of increase, and max cases per capita.
+The political affiliation of states do not have a statistically significantly different means for (9/22/20), max cases, and cases per capita.

 The project can be found [here](https://deepnote.com/publish/04a5033c-8d00-4670-9979-6fd82d7af9d6).

 ### Data